Types of endoscopies

-There are several types of endoscopies, which vary based on the area of the body that’s being examined.
+There are several types of endoscopy.
 In an upper gastrointestinal (GI) endoscopy, your doctor places an endoscope through your mouth and down your esophagus.
 An endoscope is a flexible tube with an attached camera.
-It allows your doctor to examine your esophagus and upper intestinal tract.
-Your doctor can use forceps, or tongs, and scissors on the endoscope to operate or remove tissue for biopsy.

 Your doctor might order an upper GI endoscopy to rule out peptic ulcers or structural problems, such as a blockage in the esophagus.
-They may also perform the procedure if you have GERD or if they suspect that you may have it.
-GERD stands for gastroesophageal reflux disease, which is also known as acid reflux or acid indigestion.
-It’s a very common condition that occurs when the lower esophageal sphincter (LES) doesn’t close properly.
-The LES is the muscle between the esophagus and the stomach that opens for limited amounts of time when you swallow.
-When the LES doesn’t close completely, stomach contents can come back up into the esophagus.
+They may also perform the procedure if you have gastroesophageal reflux disease (GERD) or if they suspect that you may have it.

-An upper GI endoscopy can also help determine if you have a hiatal hernia.
-A hiatal hernia occurs when the upper part of your stomach pushes up through your diaphragm and into your chest.
-The opening it moves through is called a hiatus.
-A hiatal hernia can contribute to GERD and acid reflux.
+An upper GI endoscopy can also help determine if you have a hiatal hernia, which occurs when the upper part of your stomach pushes up through your diaphragm and into your chest.

 It’s important to prepare for an upper GI endoscopy to ensure the procedure goes smoothly.
 Your doctor will give you specific instructions on how to prepare for your endoscopy, but here are some general tips that can help make sure you’re ready.